 How Rate Limiting Works

-The Smokeball API uses the token bucket algorithm.
-Smokeball API partners are assigned a “Burst” and “Rate” Limit.- The burst limit defines the number of requests the API can handle concurrently
+The Smokeball API uses the token bucket algorithm .
+Smokeball API partners are assigned a “Burst” and “Rate” Limit.

-- The rate limit defines the number of allowed requests per second
+The rate limit defines the number of allowed requests per second

 Default Limits